 Co-Owner & Operations

 Leonard Crist is the co-owner of Gators & Ghosts in the French Quarter.
 Born in Louisiana and raised up north, he has a degree in journalism and a law school dropout story that ended with him moving to New Orleans in 2013 to help his aunt Charlotte grow the business.
-He also works as a ghost tour guide and is still trying to get on Jeopardy.
+He also works as a ghost tour guide and is trying to get on Jeopardy.